Discover ideas in new books

 You can also inspect or buy these books at the Information Center during opening hours.
 Payments can be made by credit card - all major credit cards are accepted.

-Download the IMD Bookstore catalogue (April 2014).
+Download the IMD Bookstore catalogue (May 2015).

 A Practical Guide for Managers